Gabbb3/Projects/SQL-Tableau (ETL Solution)/README.md

 - Understand the OLTP and OLAP business requirements
 - Design relevant ER diagrams to meet these business needs
 - As a simulation, generate synthetic data through python in consideration of business requirements and conformity to database schema and integrity constraints
+  - Codes are in ETL Solution - ABC Company.docx, Appendix
 - Build BI dashboards to meet OLAP business requirements, visualized by connecting Tableau to the MySQL data warehouse